Nerlens Noel

-Nerlens Noel (born April 10, 1994) is an American former professional basketball player who last played for the Brooklyn Nets of the National Basketball Association (NBA).
+Nerlens Noel (born April 10, 1994) is an American former professional basketball player.
 His collegiate basketball career ended in his first season with a tear of his anterior cruciate ligament (ACL) at the University of Kentucky.
 Noel was drafted with the sixth overall pick in the 2013 NBA draft by the New Orleans Pelicans.
 His rights were later traded to the Philadelphia 76ers.
 He plays center and power forward, and was one of the top high school basketball players in the class of 2012.